 It is intended that the WMP be updated and agreed with LBC prior to occupation.

-The area schedule applied to calculate the waste generation for the development are shown in Appendix B of the DSMP.
-To comply with industry best practice, two-day waste storage has been provided for waste generated by the commercial land uses.
+The area schedule applied to calculate the waste generation for the development are shown in Appendix B. To comply with industry best practice, two-day waste storage has been provided for waste generated by the commercial land uses.
 Waste generated within the development is split between dry mixed recyclables, residual waste streams and food waste.
 Other waste streams will be generated on an ad-hoc basis.

 Waste Storage Requirements